stilab-ets/GHAminer/readme.md

 ## Metrics:

-## Metrics

-The following table provides a comprehensive list of the metrics collected by the tool:
+The following table provides the list of the 45 metrics collected by GHBMiner:

 | Metric Name                | Description                                                                                                 | Unit / Example          |
 |----------------------------|-------------------------------------------------------------------------------------------------------------|--------------------------|